Beyond Exact Gradients: Convergence of Stochastic Soft-Max Policy Gradient Methods with Entropy Regularization: Introduction

-Recently, there has been considerable interest in the theoretical understanding of how the entropy regularization exploits the geometry of the optimization landscape.
-In particular, it has been shown in \cite{mei2020global, lan2021policy, cen2020fast} that entropy regularization makes the regularized objective behave similar to a local quadratic function and thus accelerates the convergence of entropy-regularized PG algorithms.
-In the exact gradient setting, a linear convergence rate has been established for the entropy-regularized PG algorithms with the natural PG (NPG) or policy mirror descent \cite{cen2020fast, lan2021policy} or without the NPG \cite{mei2020global}.
-However, these advantages have mostly been established for the true gradient setting and it is not fully understood whether any geometric property can be exploited to accelerate convergence to global optimality in inexact gradient settings.
-In the inexact gradient settings,it is proven in \cite{cen2020fast} that the NPG with the entropy regularization has a sample complexity of $\widetilde{\mathcal{O}}(\frac{1}{\epsilon^2})$ where the inexactness of the gradient can be reduced to the inexactness of the state-action value functions.
-However, the literature on the global optimality convergence and the sample complexity of the most fundamental PG, namely REINFORCE and its variants with regularizations, is still limited, despite its simplicity and popularity in practice.
+There has been considerable interest in the theoretical understanding of how the entropy regularization exploits the geometry of the optimization landscape.
+In particular, it has been shown in \cite{mei2020global, lan2021policy, cen2020fast} that entropy regularization makes the regularized objective behave similar to a local quadratic function and thus accelerates the convergence of entropy-regularized PG algorithms. \mynewred{When the exact entropy-regularized PG is available, a linear convergence rate has been established for the entropy-regularized PG algorithms with the natural PG (NPG) or policy mirror descent \cite{cen2020fast, lan2021policy} or without the NPG \cite{mei2020global}.
+However, in practice, the agent does not have access to the exact entropy-regularized PG but only its stochastic estimation from the samples of trajectories.
+The advantages of entropy regularization have mostly been established for the \mynewred{exact} gradient setting.
+It is not fully understood whether these advantages are only restricted to theoretical analysis in the exact gradient settings and whether any geometric property can be exploited to accelerate convergence to global optimality in the stochastic gradient settings.
+Recently, it is proven in \cite{cen2020fast} that the NPG with the entropy regularization has a sample complexity of $\widetilde{\mathcal{O}}(\frac{1}{\epsilon^2})$ in the stochastic gradient settings, where the inexactness of the gradient can be reduced to the inexactness of the state-action value functions.} However, the literature on the global optimality convergence and the sample complexity of the most fundamental PG, namely REINFORCE and its variants with regularizations, is still limited, despite its simplicity and popularity in practice.
 The work \cite{mei2020global} has recently developed the first set of global convergence results for PG, which focuses on the soft-max policy parametrization by assuming access to exact PG evaluations.
-However, their result heavily relies on the access to the exact PG evaluations, and it has been shown that the geometric advantages existing in the exact gradient setting may not be preserved in the stochastic setting \cite{chung2021beyond, mei2021understanding}.
-It remains open whether a global optimality convergence result and a low sample complexity can be obtained for the PG with entropy regularization in the practical stochastic gradient setting.
+However, their result heavily relies on the access to the exact PG evaluations, and it has been shown that the geometric advantages existing in the exact gradient setting may not be preserved in the stochastic setting \cite{chung2021beyond, mei2021understanding}. \mynewred{It remains an open problem whether a global optimality convergence result and a low sample complexity can be obtained for the PG with entropy regularization in the stochastic gradient setting.}